Trump administration announcing nearly $2B in opioid grants

 WASHINGTON (AP) — The Trump administration is awarding nearly $2 billion in grants to states and local governments to help fight the opioid crisis.

-Health and Human Services Alexander Azar says the grants come from money that President Donald Trump secured from Congress last year.
+Health and Human Services Secretary Alexander Azar says the grants come from money that President Donald Trump secured from Congress last year.
+Trump says “nothing is more important than defeating the opioid and addiction crisis.”

-Trump is scheduled to discuss the grants at the White House later Wednesday.

 The Substance Abuse Mental Health Services Administration is awarding $932 million to every state and some U.S. territories to help provide treatment and recovery services that meet local needs.